-Expect to see a wandering moose or bear, coyotes, wolves, beavers and muskrats.
-Beluga whales and harbor seals swim in the waters of the inlet, and in the salt-free waters of Swanson River and Stormy Lake, anglers will find rainbow trout, silver salmon and arctic char.
-Bird species include bald eagles, sandhill cranes, trumpeter swans, Pacific and common loons, golden-eye ducks, mergansers, thrushes, warblers and jays.
+Visitors can see wandering moose or bears, coyotes, beavers, and muskrats.
+Beluga whales and harbor seals can be seen in the waters of the inlet.
+Bird species include sandhill cranes, bald eagles, trumpeter swans, golden-eye ducks, thrushes, Pacific and common loons, warblers, and mergansers.

 The recreation area is named for Captain James Cook, who explored the area in 1778.
 The Dena’ina Athabascan people were the original inhabitants of the region, harvesting the area’s rich salmon runs and game.

 The Discovery Campground has 53 RV-friendly campsites, restrooms, two picnic shelters, and a boat launch.
 There are additional tent camping areas accessible by walking or boating.